Bypass moves in convex hypersurface theory: Preliminaries

 \subsection{Contact handles and decorated diagrams}

 Let $(M^{2n+1}, \xi)$ be a contact manifold with Weinstein convex boundary $\Sigma = R_+ \cup \Gamma \cup R_-$.

 The first principle is that the calculus of contact handles of index at most $n$ is equivalent to the underlying Weinstein handle calculus.
-That is, a \textit{contact $n$-handle} is modeled on the contactization of of a Weinstein $n$-handle, and its attaching data on a convex boundary hypersurface is a Legendrian ($n-1$)-sphere $\Lambda\subset \Gamma$ in the dividing set.
-If $(M', \xi')$ is obtained by attaching such a handle, the new convex boundary $\Sigma' = R_+' \cup \Gamma' \cup R_-'$ is obtained by simultaneous critical Weinstein handle attachment to $R_{\pm}$ along $\Lambda$.
-Consequently, the new dividing set $\Gamma'$ is obtained from $\Gamma$ by performing contact-$(-1)$ surgery along $\Lambda$.
-In particular, attaching a contact $n$-handle to a contact handlebody amounts to attaching a Weinstein $n$-handle to the underlying Weinstein domain.

-Contact ($n+1$)-handles are perhaps less familiar and are described by the following proposition \cite[Proposition 3.2.6]{HH18}.
+That is, a contact $n$-handle is modeled on the contactization of of a Weinstein $n$-handle, and its attaching data on a convex boundary hypersurface is a Legendrian ($n-1$)-sphere $\Lambda\subset \Gamma$ in the dividing set.
+The first item of the proposition below summarizes the effect of attachment.
+Contact ($n+1$)-handles are perhaps less familiar and are described by the second item of the same proposition.
 Notably, the attaching $S^n$-sphere of a contact ($n+1$)-handle is the union of two Lagrangian disks, one in $R_+$ and one in $R_-$, that meet along a common equatorial Legendrian sphere in the dividing set.